Soft Error Reliability Analysis of Vision Transformers: Background and Related Work

 \subsection{Vision Transformers}

-Inspired by the great success of the Transformer architecture in natural language processing (NLP), researchers also applied Transformer to computer vision tasks including classification, detection, segmentation, and demonstrated superior performance of ViTs \cite{dosovitskiy2020image}.
-A typical ViT architecture as presented in Fig.\ref{fig:vit-arch} is composed of multiple Transformer encoders and each encoder consists of a set of connected modules including multi-head attention module (MHA), feed-forward module (FF), residual connections, and layer normalization.
-MHA is utilized to model long-range dependencies of inputs and mainly includes GEMM, FC, softmax, and some simple layers like scale and concat.
-FF consists of two linear FC layers and a nonlinear activation function i.e. GELU.
-As for the residual connections and normalization, they are the same with that in conventional CNNs.
+Transformer architecture that leverages self-attention mechanism to capture non-local relationships between all input sequence elements effectively achieves state-of-the-art performance and has become the de-facto standard for typical natural language processing (NLP) tasks.
+Inspired by the great success of the Transformer architecture in NLP, researchers also applied Transformer to computer vision tasks including classification, detection, segmentation, and demonstrated superior performance of ViTs \cite{dosovitskiy2020image}.
+A typical ViT architecture as presented in Figure \ref{fig:vit-arch} is composed of multiple Transformer encoders and each encoder consists of a set of connected modules including multi-head attention module (MHA), feed-forward module (FF), residual connections, and layer normalization.
+MHA is utilized to model long-range dependencies of inputs, mainly including GEMM, FC, softmax, and some simple layers like scale and concat.
+It can be formalized as Equation \ref{eq:vit} where $d_k$ stands for the dimension of query and key vectors.
+FF usually consists of two linear FC layers and a nonlinear activation function i.e. GELU.
+In addition, another major difference compared to typical CNNs is the image pre-processing layer.
+As for the residual connections and layer normalization, they are the same with that in typical CNNs.
 In addition, ViTs need to split input images into a sequence of non-overlapped patches with linear projection.